aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 * `/users` - an endpoint that will return all users of the application on `GET` requests
 * `/users/<id>` - an endpoint that looks up a single users details by ID on `GET` requests

 Each endpoint will be it's own Lambda function that is configured as a [Lambda integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-with-lambda-integration.html){target="_blank"}.
-This allows you to set different configurations for each lambda (memory size, layers, etc.)
+This allows you to set different configurations for each lambda (memory size, layers, etc.).

 === "`/users` Endpoint"
     ```python